itzanuj/htmlemail-website/_posts/2016-11-25-custom-intercom-templates.markdown

 ---
 layout: post
 title:  "How to use custom HTML email templates with Intercom"
-description: Learn how to set up Intercom to use your custom responsive HTML email templates
+description: Learn how to set up Intercom to use your custom responsive HTML email templates.
 featured: true
 tags: tutorial, esp
 category: integration